This week, I switched how I track my writing submissions from Duotrope to Airtable and I love it so far.

 I’m psyched my new record-keeping system (wow, doesn’t that sound fun) tracks pitches.
 This is the inspiration I need to reach out to more editors.

 Enjoy reading great nonbinary content?
-Subscribe for much more!
+Join our community for much more!